techidaily/site-win11-tips/source/_posts/essential-fixes-for-windows-defender-shield-unresponsiveness.md

  If the system cannot install the Windows Defender update automatically, you can also manually install it.

- This can be done by heading over to the[Microsoft security updates](https://www.microsoft.com/en-us/wdsi/defenderupdates) page and finding the required update in the "manually download the update" section.
+ This can be done by heading over to the [Microsoft security updates](https://www.microsoft.com/en-us/wdsi/defenderupdates) page and finding the required update in the "manually download the update" section.
 You can then select the appropriate version based on your system and install it.

  You can also use the Powershell utility to install the update manually.
-We have discussed the[different methods of manually updating Windows Defender](https://www.makeuseof.com/microsoft-defender-manually-update/) , so be sure to check it out.
+We have discussed the [different methods of manually updating Windows Defender](https://www.makeuseof.com/microsoft-defender-manually-update/) , so be sure to check it out.

 ## 4\.
 Reset Windows Security